carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 memory permissions, and registration of exception handlers for JIT'd code).
 For this we use a lambda that returns a SectionMemoryManager, an off-the-shelf utility that provides all the basic memory management functionality required for this chapter.
 Next we initialize our CompileLayer.
-The Compile laye needs two
+The CompileLayer needs two
 things: (1) A reference to our object layer, and (2) a compiler instance to use to perform the actual compilation from IR to object files.
 We use the off-the-shelf SimpleCompiler instance for now.
 Finally, in the body of the